 Please contact the rural/area dean for a list of ministers available to take services.
 They will usually ask the churchwardens to organise rotas and will work with you to make this as easy as possible.
 Churchwardens should of course also work with any benefice ministry team and the PCC where appropriate, although churchwardens have the final decision where there is a choice to be made.
 Don't forget that the bishops, your archdeacon and other diocesan clergy, such as those from the cathedral and diocesan office, may also be glad to come and take services for you.
+In Ipswich there is a deanery vacancy officer who may be able to help you with this.
 Having different people to lead services each week can be an enriching experience.
 People often say how much they enjoy different styles, new ideas in sermons and seeing different approaches - even if it is not necessarily their preferred choice!
 It's an opportunity to enjoy the richness of ministry that God has given us.
 Please be welcoming of visiting ministers - you know what you 'normally' do, they don't!
 Think too about how you offer 'hospitality': e.g. if they have travelled a long way, would they like a cuppa or need the toilet before the service?
 If it's an 8.00am service followed by another, would they like some light refreshment?
 Could someone in the parish bring a thermos of coffee and a croissant!?
 It is helpful to be in touch with the visiting minister a week or two before the service to confirm details.
 It is helpful to give them a contact phone number in case of a last minute need to get in touch.
 They might want to know a number of things e.g. what is the basic order of service; what are the readings; how many hymns - and whether they need to choose them; does someone lead the intercessions; what vestments are usually worn; will they be expected to sing any part of the liturgy; will any children be present?
 The minister may suggest changes, so please be prepared to be flexible.
 On a practical note, they may want to know about microphones, parking, and whether there are toilets!
 Some parishes prepare a set 'guide' to their normal service, which they send out to every visiting minister.
 Sometimes the outgoing priest prepares this before they leave.
+Ask your Archdeacon if you would value a 'quide' which you can then populate with local information and send out.